-Statistics are also required for four additional crime categories if the crime committed is classified as a hate crime:
+Statistics are also required for four additional crime categories if the crime committed is classified as a hate crime, for the crimes outlined above as well as the following:

 - 1. Larceny/Theft

 - 2. Simple Assault

 - 3. Intimidation

 - 4. Destruction/Damage/Vandalism of Property